SahajNanda/SahajNanda/README.md

-## CybSec grad student at the University of Gergia
+## CybSec grad student at the University of Georgia